RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan

 \section{Abstract}

-Empowering decision support systems with automated planning has received significant recognition in the planning community.
-The central idea for such systems is to augment the capabilities of the human-in-the-loop with automated planning techniques and provide timely support to enhance the decision-making experience.
-In addition to this, an effective decision support system must be able to provide intuitive explanations based on specific queries on proposed decisions to its end users.
-This makes decision-support systems an ideal test-bed to study the effectiveness of various XAIP techniques being developed in the community.
-To this end, we present our decision support system \radarnew~that extends \radar~\cite{grover2020radar} by allowing the user to participate in an interactive explanatory dialogue with the system.
-Specifically, we allow the user to ask for contrastive explanations, wherein the user can try to understand why a specific plan was chosen over an alternative (referred to as the foil).
-Furthermore, we use the foil raised as evidence for unspecified user preferences and use it to further refine plan suggestions.
+Decision support systems seek to enable informed decision-making.
+In the recent years, automated planning techniques have been leveraged to empower such systems to better aid the human-in-the-loop.
+The central idea for such decision support systems is to augment the capabilities of the human-in-the-loop with automated planning techniques and enhance the quality of decision-making.
+In addition to providing planning support, effective decision support systems must be able to provide intuitive explanations based on specific user queries for proposed decisions to its end users.
+Using this as motivation, we present our decision support system \radarnew~that showcases the ability to engage the user in an interactive explanatory dialogue by first enabling them to specify an alternative to a proposed decision (which we refer to as foils), and then providing contrastive explanations to these user-specified foils which helps the user understand why a specific plan was chosen over the alternative (or foil).
+Furthermore, the system uses this dialogue to elicit the user's latent preferences and provides revised plan suggestions through three different interaction strategies.